rafaelkkodj-crypto/aim-bot/README.md

 		return
 	end

-	if not Settings.Skeleton
-		or not Alive(player) then
+	if not Config.Skeleton then

-		ClearSkeleton(player)
+		RemoveSkeleton(player)
 		return
 	end

-	local distance =
-		DistanceFromPlayer(player)

-	if distance > Settings.SkeletonDistance then
+	if not IsAlive(player) then
-		ClearSkeleton(player)
+		RemoveSkeleton(player)
 		return
 	end

-	local character =
+	local distance = DistanceTo(player)
-		player.Character

-	if not character then
+	if distance > Config.SkeletonDistance then
+		RemoveSkeleton(player)
 		return
 	end

-	ClearSkeleton(player)
+	local character = GetCharacter(player)
+	local humanoid = GetHumanoid(player)

+	if not character or not humanoid then return
+	end

+	-- Recria apenas se necessário.
-	local folder =
+	local oldFolder = SkeletonObjects[player]

-		Instance.new("Folder")
+	if oldFolder then
+		for _, bone in ipairs(oldFolder:GetChildren()) do
+			bone:Destroy()
+		end
+	else

-	folder.Name =
+		oldFolder = Instance.new("Folder")
-		"PlayerSkeleton"

-	folder.Parent =
+		oldFolder.Name = "PlayerSkeleton"
-		workspace

-	SkeletonData[player] =
+		oldFolder.Parent = workspace
-		folder

-	local humanoid =
+		SkeletonObjects[player] = oldFolder
-		HumanoidOf(character)
+	end

 	local bones

-	if humanoid
-		and humanoid.RigType ==
-		Enum.HumanoidRigType.R15 then
+	if humanoid.RigType == Enum.HumanoidRigType.R15 then
 		bones = R15Bones
 	else
 		bones = R6Bones